danielnuriyev/danielnuriyev.github.io/torah-spirituality.md

 ### The purpose of creation

 God created us - the Divine beings.
 God created this world that veils the Divine.
-God planted us in this world and at every instant we have the choice between the worldly and the Divine actions.
+God planted us in this world to give us the choice between the worldly and the Divine.
 Through these choices we gradually deserve our Divinity.
 A person who inherits the greatest wealth is never the same as a person who achieves the greatest wealth through creative and benefitial work.

 But why did God create us?
-Creation of Devine beings is the act of ultimate good.
+Creation of Divine beings is the act of ultimate good.

-## Tools for achieving the goal of creation
+But how can a consciousness immersed in the physical needs and desires even know that there is the Divine.
+There are multiple ways.
+On one extreme, through experience.
+A completely material life is a sequence of suffering, fear and unsatisfied desires.
+All this expands a person's vision of the world.
+Usually through multiple lives.
+On the other extreme, through direct revelation.
+Judaism is a combination.
+Avraham (Abraham) realized the existence of God and God revealed Himself to Avraham.
+Avraham taught Yitskhaq (Isaac) about God, Isaac through spiritual life also because a prophet and so on.

+But knowing that there is God is not enough.
+One should also know which choices are Divine.
+This can also be deduced through meditation, contemplation, observation etc. This is what Avraham did.
+He observed all the Torah before it was given by God through Moshe (Moses).

+Some of the goals of the Torah are to teach us about the existence of God, about God's relation with the world, about how we should act in Divine ways.
+For example, gathering a harvest is a worldly affair.
+Gathering a harvest and leaving some of it to the poor as commanded by God is a Divine act.

+### Essense of commandments

+TO CONTINUE

+### Direct spiritual experience

+TO CONTINUE

+### Sevent commandments of Noah

+TO CONTINUE

+### Other religions

 TO CONTINUE